WICG/scheduling-apis/spec/scheduling-tasks.md

   };
 </pre>

-<dfn enum-value for=TaskPriority>user-blocking</dfn> is the highest priority, and is meant to be
+<dfn enum-value for=TaskPriority>user-blocking</dfn> is the highest priority, and it is meant for
-used for tasks that are blocking the user's ability to interact with the page, such as rendering the core experience or responding to user input.
+tasks that should run as soon as possible, such that running them at a lower priority would degrade user experience.
+This could be (chunked) work that is directly in response to user input, or updating the in-viewport UI state, for example.

-<dfn enum-value for=TaskPriority>user-visible</dfn> is the second highest priority, and is meant to
+<dfn enum-value for=TaskPriority>user-visible</dfn> is the second highest priority, and it is meant
-be used for tasks that are observable to the user but not necessarily blocking user actions, such as updating secondary parts of the page.
+for tasks that will be visible to the user, but either not immediately or are not essential to user experience.
+These tasks are either less important or less urgent than user-blocking tasks.
 This is the default priority.

-<dfn enum-value for=TaskPriority>background</dfn> is the lowest priority, and is meant to be used
+<dfn enum-value for=TaskPriority>background</dfn> is the lowest priority, and it is meant to be used
 for tasks that are not time-critical, such as background log processing or initializing certain third party libraries.